melrefaiy2018/publication-scripts/2023/Lankacidin_C_to_Tubulin/README.md

 This folder contains the scripts and parameters used to prepare a receptor–GDP–ligand complex, run GROMACS simulations on a Slurm cluster, and compute binding free energies with g_mmpbsa.

+## Publications
+These workflows were used for the tubulin–lankacidin studies:
+- Ayoub, A. T., Elrefaiy, M. A., et al. (2022) “Bioinspired computational design of lankacidin derivatives for improvement in antitumor activity.”
+Future Medicinal Chemistry 14, 1349–1360.
+DOI:10.4155/fmc-2022-0134.
+- Ayoub, A. T., Elrefaiy, M. A., & Arakawa, K. (2019) “Computational prediction of the mode of binding of antitumor lankacidin C to tubulin.”
+ACS Omega 4(2), 4461–4471.
+DOI:10.1021/acsomega.8b03470.

 ## Layout
 - `bash_scripts/` – all workflow scripts (prep, solvation, minimization, equilibration, production, continuation, concatenation, analysis, MMPBSA, Slurm job templates).
 - `gromacs_mdp/` – GROMACS parameter files (`em.mdp`, `ions.mdp`, `nvt.mdp`, `npt.mdp`, `md.mdp`, `pbsa.mdp`).